vHMML/vhmml-CSV-Listing-Data/README.md

-# vhmml-CSV-Listing-Data
-Create a CSV file from JSON Table Search Data

-# Background: vHMML Data Portal and JSON
+# vHMML Data Portal and JSON

 [vHMML Data Portal](https://www.vhmml.org/dataPortal) makes it possible for you to create a custom dataset for personal research or for digital humanities projects.
 Choose your own search criteria and then focus your search results using the same tools as in [vHMML Reading Room](https://www.vhmml.org/readingRoom/).